I went into premature labor on Saturday, April 17, 2008 – while maternity clothes shopping for the first time.

 She needed to be at least a year old and weigh 22 pounds in order to qualify for a kidney transplant.
 She was just 2 pounds at the time.

 Josie finally met the criteria and was scheduled for a kidney transplant in October of 2009 and again in September of 2010.
 But these dates came and went because Josie turned the corner and was able to thrive using her own little native kidneys.

 But things changed and, once again, we were scheduled for her first kidney transplant on May 7, 2013.
 This time, the date was moved ahead to April 30, 2013.
 And, on Josie’s 5th birthday, I gave my left kidney to my only child.

-In the weeks since transplant, we’re at Akron Children’s three to four times a week.
-But we hope to soon only visit one to two times a week.
+In the weeks since transplant, we’re at Akron Children’s 3 to 4 times a week.
+But we hope to soon only visit 1 to 2 times a week.

 In the meantime, we see a long list of physicians, including Drs.
 Shefali Mahesh, James Prebis and Larry Patterson, Nephrology; Dr. Micah Baird, Physiatry; Dr. Ibrahim Haddad, Gastroenterology; Dr. Kerwyn Jones, Orthopedics; and Dr. John Crow, Surgery.

 Read more about Josie’s story at Josie’s Page on Facebook.